Assessment Center, AD/SS 101 (909) 384-8955 or (909) 384-8959

 San Bernardino Valley College (SBVC) uses the Accuplacer assessment test.
 The test is primarily used to assist students in the following:

 You may not need to take the English and/or Math assessment if:

-You received a grade of “C” or better in a prerequisite English and/or Math course at the college level.
-If the course was taken at another college, you need to bring an official copy of your transcript to the Counseling Department (AD/SS-103) for a prerequisite clearance.
+You received a grade of “C” or better in a college-level English and/or Math course.
+If the course was taken at another college or university, you need to bring an official copy of your transcript to the Counseling Department (AD/SS-103) for a prerequisite clearance.

 Scheduling an assessment test appointment: